Lsrock/Lsrock.github.io/essays/DesignPatterns.md

 This category focuses on structures or relations between classes and objects and their composition and interactions.

 <img class="ui large fluid image" src="../images/r_1681353_fwhKD.jpg">

+## Using design patterns in my code, instead of my sewing

+Now that I have started to learn about software development, I am using design patterns in a new way.
+In one of my early computer sciences I was assigned a project that used class and object composition, class instantiation, and class object communication with the help of design patterns.
+For this project I had to create an object-oriented pokemon hierarchy for the different Pokemon species.
+I was given an idea of how it needed to be implemented and the class extensions through a blueprint.
+I had no idea at this point that I was using a design pattern, but learning about them now I can see how helpful they can be.